Doctor of Musical Arts (DMA) Handbook

 DMA Qualifying Recital

 The first DMA recital serves as a qualifying recital and is used to determine whether you will be allowed to continue in the DMA program.
-Unless an extension is approved, the first DMA recital must be presented within the first two semesters of enrollment.
-You may petition for an extension by submitting a formal written request, including justification for the extension, to the Associate Dean for Academic Affairs.
-The request must include a letter of support from the major professor and an endorsement from the area coordinator.
+Unless an extension is approved, the first DMA recital must be presented within the first three semesters of enrollment.
+You may petition for an extension by submitting a formal written request, including justification for the extension, to the Associate Dean for Student Affairs.
+The request must include a letter of support from the major professor and an endorsement from the program area coordinator.

 • You are allowed to continue in your proposed course of study and proceed with subsequent DMA recitals,